bharathikannan-data/Pizza-Sales-Dashboard/README.md

 - **SQL**: For querying and analyzing data to generate insights.

 ## Files Included
-- <a href=""> View Dashboard</a>: Power BI dashboard file containing visualizations and analysis.
+- <a href="https://github.com/bharathikannan-data/Pizza-Sales-Dashboard/blob/main/Pizza%20sales%20Dashboard.pbix"> View Dashboard</a>: Power BI dashboard file containing visualizations and analysis.
 - <a href=""> View SQL Queries</a>: A collection of SQL queries used to compute KPIs and other metrics.